 - a.
-Micro-stratification.

-- b.
-Household survey in high-risk villages.

-- c.
-Microplanning for mass LLIN delivery and/or treatment of mosquito nets.
+Microstratification. - b.
+Household survey in high-risk villages. - c.
+Microplanning for mass LLIN delivery and/or treatment of mosquito nets. - d.

-- d.
 Community mobilization in each village for mass treatment of mosquito nets or LLIN delivery. - e.
 Behaviour change communication targeting use of ITNs/LLINs. - f.
-Mass treatment of mosquito nets, once a year, just before the transmission season, or delivery of LLINs, with two LLINs on average per household (one LLIN can cover 2.5 persons on average and the mean household size is 5 persons). - g.
+Mass treatment of mosquito nets, once a year, just before the transmission season, or delivery of LLINs, with two LLINs on average per household (one LLIN can cover

+- 2.5 persons on average and the mean household size is 5 persons, but in artemisinin resistance containment areas, it aims to cover 1.8 person/ 1 LLIN). - g.
 Follow-up monitoring and behaviour change communication. - h.
 Planning replacement strategy for LLINs after 3 years

-Mass retreatment of nets with long lasting insecticides will be undertaken once in two years (the frequency to be adjusted depending on the resistance of the insecticides).
+Mass retreatment of nets with long-lasting insecticides was undertaken once in two years (the frequency to be adjusted depending on the resistance of the insecticides).
 For non-long lasting insecticide, nets should be retreated at least yearly.
-When possible and opportune, retreatment campaigns and LLIN delivery will be combined with such activities as measles immunization or mass drug administration for filariasis elimination.
-These activities are done at fixed points in each village, planned in each Township under the supervision of VBDC staff and carried out by basic health staff, trained volunteers, and local NGO members.
+When possible and opportune, retreatment campaigns and LLIN delivery were combined with such activities as measles immunization or mass drug administration for filariasis elimination.
+These activities were done at fixed points in each village, planned in each Township under the supervision of VBDC staff and carried out by basic health staff, trained volunteers, and local NGO members.